The internet has changed us as consumers in many ways: especially, how we think and act before we decide to buy.

 The biggest change being that we are now able to make informed decisions, based on the available data on the internet.

-This represents for retailers, a huge challenge – but at the same time, a great opportunity.
+For retailers, this represents a huge challenge – but also a great opportunity.

 In most cases, things can go both ways when customers research a brand prior to buying something: they find positive reviews and buy – or they find negative comments, get cold feet, and abandon their shopping cart.